 - Example: In the summer her mobile home heats up like an oven.

-- Example: From the darkness between the semi-detached houses across the street came the familiar figure of Jack Stone.
+- Example: Jack Stone appeared between the semi-detached houses across the street.

 A skyscraper is a continuously habitable high-rise building that has over 40 floors and is taller than approximately 150 m.